 We realise that transition to post 16 settings is a big step for pupils with SEND and procedures are in place to ensure this transition is successful.

-- Planning for transition is started from Year 9 onwards so that pupils and parents have time to explore the different types of post 16 provision available for pupils with SEN. We encourage pupils to visit perspective colleges and LPAs are always happy to accompany pupils on these visits if required.
+Planning for transition is started from Year 9 onwards so that pupils and parents have time to explore the different types of post 16 provision available for pupils with SEND.
+We encourage pupils to visit colleges and LPAs are always happy to accompany pupils on these visits if required.

 *The school’s careers adviser is Sarah Forsythe.
 Sarah is a member of the Career Development Institute and works in school on Tuesdays, Wednesdays and Thursdays.
 She can be contacted by email at firstname.lastname@example.org

-Further information can also be obtained by following the Careers link on the Bishop Walsh Catholic School homepage: bishopwalsh.net/careers/
+Further information can also be obtained by following the Careers link on the Bishop Walsh Catholic School homepage: http://bishopwalsh.net/careers/

 Birmingham’ local offer can be found at www.mycareinbirmingham.org.uk/